MicrosoftDocs/memdocs/memdocs/intune/protect/device-compliance-partners.md

 # Support third-party device compliance partners in Intune

 Several third-party device compliance partners have been evaluated as a supported partner solution that you can integrate with Microsoft Intune.
 When you use a [third-party device compliance partner](#supported-device-compliance-partners), the partner adds the compliance state data it collects to Microsoft Entra ID.
-You can then use the device compliance data from the partner along side the compliance results you collect with Intune to power your [conditional access policies](../protect/device-compliance-get-started.md#integrate-with-conditional-access) that help to protect your organization and data.
+You can then use the device compliance data from the partner along side the compliance results you collect with Intune to power your [Conditional Access policies](../protect/device-compliance-get-started.md#integrate-with-conditional-access) that help to protect your organization and data.

 Third-party partners support one or more of the following platforms: